 Cookie-cutter default prevention tactics that treat every school and every student the same don’t work.
 What does work is moving beyond standard outreach plans and engaging student loan borrowers based on their individual situations.
 Madison College is doing just that; driving positive outcomes using unique approaches to student loan default prevention and repayment support.
 They’re not only helping their greatest assets—students—succeed, they’re also giving those who’ve stopped out a second chance at success.

 To read more, download A Look Inside: A Multi-Channel Approach Lowers CDR [A Case Study].

 If your school has decided to hire a default prevention provider you may be wondering where to start.
-These six steps can help you jump start your search and find the partner who will meet your needs and provide the results your desire.
+These six steps can help you jump start your search and find the default prevention company that will meet your needs and provide the results your desire.

 Get started and download 6 Steps to Choosing a Default Prevention Provider.

-In general, you can use a formal Request for Proposal (RFP) or maybe you’ll want to simply pose questions to providers through phone conversations and jot down information as you go.
+In general, you can use a formal Request for Proposal (RFP) or maybe you’ll want to simply pose questions to default prevention companies through phone conversations and jot down information as you go.
 Either way, having clear goals will help you determine which solution best meets them.
 Knowing your requirements and identifying "nice-to-haves" are critical in helping to find the best option for you and your students.

 Download this handy checklist to help you compare default prevention providers and find the best fit.

 Just like there are multiple ways to engage and counsel student loan borrowers, there are multiple pricing models for default prevention services.Download Default Prevention Pricing Guide to compare the top methods and look at their pros and cons.